benitodarder/java-jpa-workshop/jpa-workshop-copy-values/README.md

 # jpa-workshop-copy-values

 A colleague needed a sample application to verify how to copy values from one table/entity to another in JPA when using an hierarchical model.
+This model is based in an existing one and pending to apply some improvements.

 	Base:
 	 -> MasterFromBase